Lem's Bar-B-Q: Cuisine

 Lem's most famous dish is their rib tips, which were first introduced in 1968.
 The rib tips have been called "iconic" by Eater and described as "smoky, finger-licking tips with a tangy, vinegary sauce."
 The ribs are smoked in a smoker housed in an aquarium and finished quickly over a hot fire fueled by hickory wood.
 As of 2016, the restaurant sells an average of 360 rib slabs a week.

 The Lem's barbecue sauce recipe was the Lemons' mother's recipe.
 The sauce is prepared fresh daily.
 The menu also includes fried chicken, barbecue chicken, and hot links.

 Reception

 The restaurant has been called a "barbecue icon" in the United States by Eater and a "civic treasure" in Chicago by the Chicago Reader.
 It was named one of Eater's "essential barbecue restaurants in Chicago" in 2019.
 Lem's has also been named one of the top barbecue restaurants in the country by Time Out and Zagat.
+In 2025 it was named one of America's Classics by the James Beard Foundation.

 Aretha Franklin used to have her assistant bring her Lem's food when she was in Chicago.
 The restaurant has also been visited by The Delfonics, The Whispers, The Dells, and Scottie Pippen.